subdesign/codeigniter-colorizer/README.md

 ## Notes

-*    You can extend the $constant_colos array with more HTML color names
+*    You can extend the $constant_colos array with more HTML color names.